hugosykes/CV/README.md

 - Tech: Azure, Azure Data Factory, Snowflake (+ unclear at present stage)
 - Building a data warehouse to enable business transformation to a data-driven architecture
 - Managing client relationship, expectations and technical direction

+*Extra*
+- In my time at IW, I have given a number of talks:
+   - InfoSec talk to IW Academy
+   - Data Security also to Academy
+   - Co-presented *Women In Data* talk at Sainsbury's about effective collaboration between data scientists and engineers

 ### **The Bat and Ball** (October '16 - August '17)
 *Front and back of house*